Understanding the pet euthanasia process and how to prepare

 Step 1: Arrival and Consultation

-The pet euthanasia process begins when our veterinarian arrives at your home.
-They will take the time to explain the procedure, answer your questions, and give your pet a gentle examination.
+Your veterinarian will arrive and take time to explain the procedure, gently examine your pet, and talk through any wishes or concerns.
 This is also when any personal wishes—such as who wants to be present, what items to have nearby, or memorial keepsakes—can be discussed.

 We encourage you to: